 There was a final "consultation" meeting on Thursday 15th September 2016 where the final design was available for inspection.
 See the third file below.
 More information is available from LBS here.

 The planning application for the new school has been validated by the planning department, and can be found here and by entering planning application ID: B2016/76164

-The school authorities submitted a new application, and addresses the inspectors grounds for refusal of a loss of privacy to residents in Westway.
+The second application for the school building, and addressed the inspectors grounds for refusal, of a loss of privacy to residents in Westway.
 This application was successful, despite a small number of objections to it, as it addressed the inspector's refusal terms.